aberle/terrain-gen/README.md

  * Low / High Bound Sliders:
    * The span of each texture layer may be controlled by altering it's lower/upper height boundaries
    * Using this feature, textures may be reordered entirely
-     * To get a better idea of where texture boundaries are, briefly lower the blending level
+     * To get a better idea of where each texture boundary is, briefly lower the blending level
    * To disable a texture, set both of its sliders all the way to the left
      * Setting a texture's lower bound above the upper bound will also disable the texture